TaiwoOso/SimpleLeague/README.md

 * User can view a list of champions in the game
 * User can expose champion details
-* User can view a list of objectives in the game
-* User can expose objective details
 * User can create a new account
 * User can login
 * User can create a post or comment on a post